Holiday Cottages in Devon

 A spectacular coastline that is only matched in beauty by the splendour of the countryside awaits you in Devon, a perfect place for anyone who loves the great outdoors.

-Of course, everything that makes Devon a place for adrenalin enthusiasts can also be enjoyed at a more serene pace, and you can’t fail to be moved by the breathtaking vistas that seem to greet you around every corner.
+Of course, everything that makes Devon a place for enthusiasts can also be enjoyed at a more serene pace, and you can’t fail to be moved by the breathtaking vistas that seem to greet you around every corner.
 Walkers can explore Exmoor or the coastline and when it’s time for something to eat there are plenty of award winning restaurants and pubs to choose from.

 Not forgetting the South West Coast Path that snakes its way around the county along the north coastline before disappearing into Cornwall and then returning in South Devon, connecting the stunning estuaries at Salcombe, Dartmouth and many more picturesque places along the way.
-The path takes in a host of popular coastal towns and villages, which will leave you pining for a return to Devon the moment you leave.
+The path takes in a host of and villages, which will leave you pining for a return to Devon the moment you leave.

-Slightly further inland the Tarka Trail is a series of footpaths and cyclepaths which wind in a figure of eight formation centreing around the town of Barnstaple, perfect for a leisurely day out.
+Slightly further inland the Tarka Trail is a series of footpaths and which wind in a figure of eight formation centreing around the town of Barnstaple, perfect for a leisurely day out.

 In short, Devon is the perfect self-catering destination.